 \section{Genetic Algorithm Optimization}

-There are a vast array of optimization methods which can be used to find optimal solutions to minimization problems.
-The applicability of these methods is dependent on the functional form and number of different of objective functions.
-Multi-objective optimization describes a group of methods which allow the simultaneous optimization of many functions.
-These methods allow the optimization of conflicting objectives, resulting in a higher quality solution.
-Here, we use a genetic algorithm to solve the non-linear, mixed-integer, multi-objective optimization problem.
-The optimal continuous separations $d_i$ and discrete turn ratios $I^z_i$ for $N'$ loops or arcs are found to minimize the amplitudes of a set of undesired harmonic fields, which are the objective functions, constrained by the minimum distance between any two loops $D$ and maximum turn ratio $I_{\mathrm{max.}}^z$.
-We pose the optimization problem by using the set of arbitrary user-defined undesired harmonic fields of order $n \in \mathbb{Z}:n \in [\tilde{n}_1,\tilde{n}_{\tilde{N}}]$ and degree $M$ as the objective functions
+To simultaneously solve for multiple axial variations in a computationally efficient manner we use a genetic algorithm.
+The optimal continuous separations, $d_i$, and discrete turn ratios, $I^z_i$, for $N'$ loops or arcs are found by minimizing the amplitudes of a set of undesired harmonic fields.
+We formulate the optimization problem by using the set of arbitrary user-defined undesired harmonic fields of order $n \in \mathbb{Z}:n \in [\tilde{n}_1,\tilde{n}_{\tilde{N}}]$ and degree $M$ as the objective functions:

-Here, we assume that the required azimuthal variations have been eliminated using \eqref{eq.phimin} and the remaining undesired harmonics constitute the $\tilde{N}$ leading-order error terms of degree $M$ that exist within axial magnetic field.
-The search domain of the design parameters are